manidlou/nodejs-bracks-parser/README.md

   |__error.ejs

 ```
-As long as we want to write our view files in a `bracks` syntax, we use it as a middleware and keep the same file structure as `views` directory in `bracks` directory.
+As long as we want to write our view files in a `bracks` syntax, we use the parser as a middleware and keep the same file structure as `views` directory in `bracks` directory.
 As a result, we have something like the following,

 ```
 bracks